wanickols/wanickols/ReadMe.md

 🎹 Outside the world of tech, my hobbies extend from piano, sketching, and soccer to the most important: Games 🎮.

-📚 I am currently learning Machine Learning concepts using python, working on a new personal game, and trying to get expierence through work.
+📚 I am currently learning to use VR and focusing on volumetric rendering tactics, working on a personal game, and trying to get expierence through work.
 <br />

 ## 🛠️ Some of my Skills?